dustynwe/dustynwe.github.io/EnhancementTwo.md

 This enhancement shows my understanding of arrays and how to properly use arrays to output helpful information.

-**Copy and paste the link below to view my Store Sales python array code**
+**Copy and paste the link below to view my Store Sales python array code!**

 https://onlinegdb.com/rUlZdFDRD